 Ethereum 2.0 Roadmap

-The next stage is 'The merge'.
+The next stage is The Merge.
 This substantial phase will merge the Beacon Chain into the mainnet and see the end of PoW algorithms.
-'The merge' should happen at some point in 2021.
+This is the current stage of Ethereum.

 In a keynote at the Singapore University of Social Sciences, Ethereum's co-founder Vitalik Buterin described this scaling as "even more important than Proof-of-Stake".
 With so many new NFT projects launching and increasing the demand on the blockchain, this could be vital for Ethereum.
 Overall, the Ethereum 2.0 Transactions Per Second could reach 100,000.

 Of course, Ethereum 2.0's current plans are not set in stone, with the Ethereum website cautioning: